codingGosia/about/README.md

 🔭 I’m currently working on projects with HTML, CSS and JavaScript

-📕 I’m currently learning more of Javascript, React and RestAPI
+📕 Learning more of Javascript, React and RestAPI

 👯 I’m looking to collaborate on projects with other developers